MikeWalker39/consoleAppAssignment/README.md

 # consoleAppAssignment
 The code currently runs with the following command: node app.js consoleAppCommaDelim consoleAppPipeDelim consoleAppSpaceDelim.

-The sorting method can be changed in App.js by commenting / uncommenting lines 31-34

 The following pipe/space/comma delimited chunks can be used for Postman tests for routes

 {